woonyee28/L101-DPO-vs-RLHF/docs/developer_log.md

 # 13 Nov 2025
 - [x] Added training class and config for DPO using trl
 - [x] Added training class for RLHF using trl
+- [x] Arrange config file for each experiment

 #### To Do:
-- [ ] arrange config file for each experiment
 - [ ] Eval Scripts